joshstephenson/Wordle-Solver/README.md

 For debugging purposes, you can enable logging with `WORDLE_LOGGING=1 && ./SolverTest.py`.

-You can also test a single word with the `-w WORD` option:
+You can test a single word with the `-w WORD` option:
 ```
 WORDLE_LOGGING=0 && ./SolverTest.py -w elbow
 Solved: YIELD in 3 guesses:
 OATER, LYSIN, YIELD
 ```

-You can also find the rank of a word in the overall word scores with the `-r WORD` option:
+You can find the rank of a word in the overall word scores with the `-r WORD` option:
 ```
 joshuastephenson@~/Projects/Wordle-Solver$ ./SolverTest.py -r salet
 63/12953